These are the most frequently asked questions:

 QUESTION: Is it necessary to have English tests done at the moment of applying?
 Or can I take the test after review of my application or being admitted to the program?

 ANSWER: You may already submit your application for admission earlier without English test results and then upload the test results later.
-If you wish to be eligible for an Erasmus Mundus scholarship, you need to apply before 15th January 2023 at the latest.
-If you do not have your English test results available before 15th January, you still have the possibility to upload them before 1st March 2023 at the latest.
+If you wish to be eligible for an Erasmus Mundus scholarship, you need to apply before 8th January 2024 at the latest.
+If you do not have your English test results available before 8th January, you still have the possibility to upload them before 29th February 2024 at the latest.
 Your application will then still be considered for a scholarship.
+You have to login to your online application, upload the English test results.
+Do not forget to tick the COMPLETE button.

 QUESTION: I am not a native English speaker from one of the countries listed under the list of countries for which a language certificate is not required.
 But I have followed several years of education in English.
 Do I still need to present you with a TOEFL or IELTS test result?